jellebens/sailingactors/README.md

 # Sailing Actors

-Demo project to have dapr running together with istio
+Demo project to have dapr running together with istio.
+Works in progress

 ## Installation